premgane/agolo-slackbot/README.md

 ## Features

 * Automatically detects URLs posted to Slack.
 No one needs to use a Slack command or address the bot directly.
-* Responds to URLs in Direct Messages.
-Provides a private summary, not posted to any channel.
+* Even responds to URLs in Direct Messages to the bot.
+If DM'd, the bot provides a private summary, not posted to any channel.
 * Allows you to blacklist a list of sites.
 Comes with a suggested blacklist.
 * Only works in channels where the bot is present.
 If you feel that the bot is annoying in a specific channel, just kick it out of that channel.